foldedtoad/more_py_please/README.md

 In general, most of the code was developed without depending on the SoftDevice support.
 As far as I know, there is nothing to prevent the inclusion of the SoftDevice if you have some BLE-requirement.
 Excluding the SoftDevice frees a fair amount of flash memory.

 Most of the code is purposefully kept simple (KISS method) to illustrate some basic technology or technique.
+Its assumed that these building-blocks could be stitched together into a more complex application.

 ## USART Issues
 The UART support for the nRF52 port appears to have some flowcontrol problems.
 When using REPL-base access (direct or BLE-based) it will often hang the system.
 I have not investigated this in detail (yet).
 During my initial investigation I found that the USB-serial adapters were presenting data to the nRF52 in 256-byte packets, but often the first packet was dropped.
 See the Ellisys USB trace data below.
 The MicroPython stack on the nRF52 only sees Frame-6.